jayam04/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

    > [!WARNING]
    > Be careful with using graphical editors like Notepad in Windows.
 These can add carriage returns (`\r`) that confuse our Linux-based development tools.
 Instead, we recommend using editors designed for programming or command-line text editors.

-8. Create a virtual environment for oppia by adding file named `.envrc` into the parent folder of the oppia repository with this content:
+8. Create a virtual environment for oppia by adding file named `.envrc` into the parent folder of the oppia repository, which is `opensource/` in this case. with this content:

-    ```console
+    ```bash
-    use python 3.8.15
+    use python 3.9.20
     ```

     Then run this command in the same folder:

-    ```sh
+    ```bash
     direnv allow
     ```